VI. COURSES AND COURSE ENROLLMENT

 Note: An audit enrollment may not be changed to a graded enrollment; similarly, a graded enrollment may not be changed to an audit enrollment.

-In accordance with American Bar Association standards, students must not be enrolled in coursework that exceeds 20 percent of the total coursework required for graduation.
+In accordance with American Bar Association standards, J.D. students must not be enrolled in coursework that exceeds 20 percent of the total coursework required for graduation.
 Accordingly, students at Virginia are limited to a maximum of 17 credits total during any semester.
 To satisfy residency requirements, students must enroll in a minimum of 12 “degree” credits each semester.
 Students wishing to enroll in fewer than 12 credits must petition the assistant dean for student affairs; such petitions are granted only for illness or other circumstances beyond the student’s control.

 1) FIRST-YEAR STUDENTS